uncefact/project-vckit/packages/renderer/README.md

 - The primary IRI for identifying render methods within a Verifiable Credential, as defined by the W3C VC Data Model, is `https://www.w3.org/2018/credentials#renderMethod`.
 This is used in the VC JSON-LD context to denote the `renderMethod` property.
 (See `RENDER_METHOD` constant in `packages/renderer/src/renderer.ts`).

 - For properties within a specific render method implementation, such as `RenderTemplate2024`, IRIs should be constructed carefully.
-The `vckit` codebase has adopted the following distinct IRIs from the `https://w3id.org/vc/render-method#` namespace for common properties to avoid issues stemming from incorrect IRI construction (like appending to a base IRI fragment, which could lead to multiple `#` characters):
+The `vckit` codebase follows the same approach observed in [digitalbazaar/vc-render-method-context](https://github.com/digitalbazaar/vc-render-method-context/blob/97c4aac6b39175398992e932c5c20cfd9b6309ef/contexts/v2rc1.jsonld#L35), where we use `https://w3id.org/vc/render-method#` as the base and add a suffix for common properties to avoid issues stemming from incorrect IRI construction (like appending to a base IRI fragment, which could lead to multiple `#` characters):

   - For the template string: `https://w3id.org/vc/render-method#template` (see `TEMPLATE_IRI` in `packages/renderer/src/providers/render-template-2024.ts` and `packages/renderer/src/providers/web-rendering-template-2022.ts`)
   - For a URL pointing to a template: `https://w3id.org/vc/render-method#url` (see `URL_IRI` in `packages/renderer/src/providers/render-template-2024.ts`)